Image © ITV Studios, 1969

 Sue Gerrard

-Character & Episode: Susan Kirstner in Murder Ain't What It Used to Be!
+Character & Episode: Susan Kirstner in Murder Ain't What It Used To Be!

 Born: 1942, Northampton, Northamptonshire, England